-WTO Accessions: A new chairman was named by the General Council to lead discussions on Algeria's accession to the WTO
+WTO Accessions: A new chairperson was named by the General Council to lead discussions on Bosnia and Herzegovina's accession to the WTO.

-Waivers of Obligations: The General Council adopted decisions concerning the introduction of Harmonized System 2002, 2007, and 2012 nomenclature changes into WTO schedules of tariff concessions as well as U.S. waivers specific to trade preferences for Nepal and the Pacific Islands.
-The General Council also reviewed a number of previously agreed waivers, including the U.S. waiver related to the Caribbean Basin Economic Recovery Act.
+Waivers of Obligations: The General Council adopted decisions concerning the introduction of Harmonized System 2002, 2007, 2012 and 2017 nomenclature changes into WTO schedules of tariff concessions.
+The General Council also reviewed a number of previously agreed waivers, including the U.S. waiver related to the African Growth and Opportunity Act.
 Annex II of this report contains a detailed list of Article IX waivers currently in force.

-Trade Restrictions: Russia's trade restrictions against the Ukraine were discussed by WTO Members in the General Council.
-The United States also raised the African Union levy proposal and the need for it to be implemented in a transparent and WTO consistent manner.
+Trade Restrictions: The United States raised the African Union levy proposal and the need for it to be implemented in a transparent and WTO consistent manner.

-In addition to its management of the WTO and oversight of implementation of the WTO Agreement, the General Council will have detailed discussions throughout the year to implement the decisions taken at MC10 in Nairobi as well as prepare for MC11 in Buenos Aires in December 2017.
+In addition to its management of the WTO and oversight of implementation of the WTO Agreement, the General Council will have detailed discussions throughout the year to implement the decisions taken at MC11 in Buenos Aires.